 Filter Visualizations by Metric Values

-You can filter your data by values of the metrics used in your visualization.
-For example, you can display data that corresponds to a specific metric value, falls within or outside of a certain interval, or is greater than the specified value.
+You can filter your data by the values of metrics.
+For example, you can display data that corresponds to a specific metric value, falls within or outside of a certain interval, or is greater than a specified value.

-The filter by metric value is available in all visualizations with at least one attribute or date (in other than the Metrics section) except for headlines.
-The value is applied after the date and attribute filters.
+The metric value filter is available in all visualizations with at least one attribute or date (outside the Metrics section), except for headlines.
+The filter is applied after date and attribute filters.

 Add a Metric Value Filter to a Visualization